espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 ### Using C

 Similar to `test.py`, [test.c](../../host/linux/host_control/c_support/test.c) provides same functionality.
-User should make appropriate changes in `test.c` and run `make` command in `host/linux/host_control/c_support` directory before use.
+User should make appropriate changes in `test.c` like Station SSID, Password etc. and run `make` command in `host/linux/host_control/c_support` directory before use.
 The functions used in `test.c` are defined in [commands.c](../../host/host_common/commands.c) which is control path commands C library.
 It implements the communication protocol between the host and ESP peripheral.
 It contains following functions which can be used to control Wi-Fi functionality of the ESP peripheral as follows:

 | Function | Functionality |
 |:--------|:-------------|
 | wifi_get_mac(int mode, char* mac) | get MAC address of station or softAP Interface |